Tag: ebpf

 Decoding HTTP/2 Traffic is Hard, but eBPF can help

-I’ve come across a particular challenge that many of us face: decoding HTTP/2 traffic.
-In this blog, I’ll share insights on why decoding HTTP/2 headers can be tricky, how HPACK adds a layer of complexity, and most importantly, how eBPF uprobes can come to the rescue.
-It is crucial to gain visibility into the messages…
+I’ve come across a particular challenge that many of us face: decoding HTTP/2 traffic becomes easier when you understand concepts from a protocol parsing guide, especially when dealing with complex binary protocols like HTTP/2.
+In this blog, I’ll share insights on why decoding HTTP/2 headers can be tricky, how HPACK adds a layer of complexity,…

 by